 One, or a full progression, of these signs, can be dangerous for a recovering alcoholic, and if a single sign is exhibited, especially in early recovery, help should be sought immediately.

 If a relapse does occur, it is important to remember that help is available and sobriety can be achieved and maintained.

 At A Forever Recovery, we understand that alcoholism is among the most dangerous addictions through which to live and from which to get sober.
-If you or your loved one are suffering from alcoholism, do not attempt to stop drinking without medical consultation.
-Call us immediately at 1-866-282-8730 to speak with a trained counselor about how we can get you or your addicted loved one into a safe, medical detox facility right away, and seamlessly integrate addiction treatment to ensure complete healing and strong empowerment to maintain sobriety in recovery.
+If you or your loved one are suffering from addiction, do not attempt to stop drinking without medical consultation.
+Call us immediately at 1-866-282-8730 to speak with a trained counselor about how we can get you, or you’re addicted loved one into a safe, medical detox facility right away, and seamlessly integrate addiction treatment to ensure complete healing and strong empowerment to maintain sobriety in recovery.